Pripovedac/Fillomino/README.md

 # Fillomino
-# Nek se narod smeje!
+# First repository created using Git
-# Prvi git projekat.
+# by beginner in web development.